gsoarescosta/sidebar-menu-ui/README.md

-# sidebar-menu-ui
+# Sidebar Menu

-A fixed sidebar menu using HTML, CSS and Javascript.
+A fixed navbar (on the left side) created with HTML, CSS and Javascript - inspired by [Bedimcode](https://www.youtube.com/channel/UCgkDs77BoEhMIgRUB4MKrtQ) tutorials.